-Kotobukiya expands their Tekken Tag Tournament 2 Bishoujo statue line with the addition of the Kotobukiya Asuka Kazama Bishoujo Statue.
+Today we review Kotobukiya’s latest entry into their Tekken Tag Tournament 2 line with the addition of the Kotobukiya Asuka Kazama Bishoujo Statue.
 Mentored by her father in the Kazama Style of traditional martial arts, she is one of only four people known to practice this style of combat.
-Asuka has appeared in multiple Tekken titles including Tekken 5, Tekken 6 and Tekken Tag Tournament 2; She is portrayed as she appears in the Tekken Tag Tournament 2 video game.
+Asuka has appeared in multiple Tekken titles, including Tekken 5, Tekken 6 and Tekken Tag Tournament 2; She is portrayed as she appears in the Tekken Tag Tournament 2 video game.

 This product was purchased by the reviewer and was not provided by the manufacturer for this review.